jacobdensford/jacobdensford.com/projects/new-trpg.md

 ### Character Sheet

 You don't need to print out a special character sheet for this game, though you can if you want to.
 All you really need is a piece of paper to record your character details on.
 At the top of your paper, write your character description.
-Under that, record your attribute dice and make squares or circles beside them to represent your HP tracks (alternatively, just record your max and current HP for each attribute).
+Under that, record your attribute dice and note your max and current HP for each attribute.
 Below that, list your skill dice.
-Then your class abilities, equipment, and SP.
+Then your class feats, equipment, and SP.
 Lastly, write your current XP, noting the points on the track where you roll a die or pick options (4, 6, 8, 10, 12, and 20).

 That's it.
 Your character is ready to go.